StevenPG/coding-steve/_posts/2024-09-17-Java-Streams-Gather-Jdk-23.markdown

 TODO - add link to JavaDoc for each with examples!
 The following are built-in gatherers in the [java.util.stream.Gatherers][gatherers-javadoc] class:

-fold is a stateful many-to-one gatherer which constructs an aggregate incrementally and emits that aggregate when no more input elements exist.
+[fold][fold] is a stateful many-to-one gatherer which constructs an aggregate incrementally and emits that aggregate when no more input elements exist.

 TODO - example

-mapConcurrent is a stateful one-to-one gatherer which invokes a supplied function for each input element concurrently, up to a supplied limit.
+[mapConcurrent][mapConcurrent] is a stateful one-to-one gatherer which invokes a supplied function for each input element concurrently, up to a supplied limit.

 TODO - example

-scan is a stateful one-to-one gatherer which applies a supplied function to the current state and the current element to produce the next element, which it passes downstream.
+[scan][scan] is a stateful one-to-one gatherer which applies a supplied function to the current state and the current element to produce the next element, which it passes downstream.

 TODO - example

-windowFixed is a stateful many-to-many gatherer which groups input elements into lists of a supplied size, emitting the windows downstream when they are full.
+[windowFixed][windowFixed] is a stateful many-to-many gatherer which groups input elements into lists of a supplied size, emitting the windows downstream when they are full.

 TODO - example

-windowSliding is a stateful many-to-many gatherer which groups input elements into lists of a supplied size.
+[windowSliding][windowSliding] is a stateful many-to-many gatherer which groups input elements into lists of a supplied size.
 After the first window, each subsequent window is created from a copy of its predecessor by dropping the first element and appending the next element from the input stream..